Seonny/Archive/Swift API Design Guidelines.md

 ### Types, properties, variables and constants should read as nouns.

 ### About Terms
    * Avoid obscure terms e.g. “epidermis” is not ad good as “skin”
    * Use a term of art as it is.
    * Avoid abbreviations
    * Embrace precedent.
     * ex) Not verticalPositionsOnUnitCircleAtOriginOfEndOfRadiusWithAngle(x) but sin(x)

 ### Document complexity for computed property that is not O(1)

 ### Names of types and protocols are UpperCamelCase.
 Everything else is lowerCamelCase.
    * But Acronyms that appear all upper case in American English should be up- or down-cased according to case conventions.
     * ex) ASCII(American Standard Code for Information Interchange)
    * Other acronyms should be treated as ordinary words.
     * ex) Scuba(Self-Contained Underwater Breathing Apparatus)

 ### Take advantage of defaulted parameters.

 ```
 func compare(other: String) -> Ordering
 func compare(other: String, options: CompareOptions) -> Odering
 ```

 👉

 `func compare(other: String, options: CompareOptions = []) -> Odering`

 ### Arguments Labels
    * Omit all labels when arguments can not be usefully distinguished.
     * ex) `min(number 1, number 2)`
    * Full-width type conversion: omit the 1st argument label
     * ex) `Int64(someUInt32)`
-     *  narrowing type conversion: describe the narrowing is recommended by label.
+   * Narrowing type conversion: describe the narrowing is recommended by label.
     * ex) `UInt32(truncating: someUInt64)`

 ### Label closure parameters and tuple members